surajssd/blog_contents/content/post/2026/ironies-of-ai-coding.md

 ### How the Dashboard Works

 If you are curious about the mechanics behind the visualization above, the workflow is straightforward. `pr-review-dashboard` turns a checked-out PR into a single self-contained interactive HTML dashboard (diagrams + annotated diffs + risk table) instead of a markdown summary.
 It runs a 7-step playbook: detect the default branch, sanity-check you're on a feature branch, gather the diff (three-dot) and resolve the GitHub PR via a fallback ladder, then fill a bundled `dashboard_template.html` across six tabs (Summary, Glossary, Architecture, Diff, Risk, Unknowns).
-Its core ethos is "visualization is the point" — 3–6 diagrams, defaulting to HTML/CSS box-and-arrow primitives and reserving mermaid only for sequence/state/class diagrams.
+Its core ethos is "visualization is the point", 3–6 diagrams, defaulting to HTML/CSS box-and-arrow primitives and reserving mermaid only for sequence/state/class diagrams.
 Strict grounding rules require citing file:line and quarantining all uncertainty in the Unknowns tab.

 Instead of fighting the agent, I am using its immense context window to generate the exact artifact my human brain needs to do its job.